ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

   \end{aligned}
 $$

-Here first we expanded out, then in the second-but-last line we used the [[Jacobi identity]] and in the last line we just readjusted indices, for convenience of comparison with the next term.
+Here first we expanded out, then in the second-but-last line we used the [[Jacobi identity]] (eq:JacobiIdentity) and in the last line we just re-adjusted indices, just for convenience of comparison with the next term.
 That next term is

 $$
   \left[